Measurement Questions for Class 4 with Answers

 Option c – Both (a) and (b)

-(a) the standard amount of a physical quantity chosen to measure the physical quantity of the same kind.
+(a) The standard quantity chosen to measure a physical quantity of the same kind

-(b) the angle subtended at the centre of a circle by an arc equal in length to the radius of the circle.
+(b) The angle at the centre of a circle subtended by an arc equal to the radius

-Option a – the standard amount of a physical quantity chosen to measure the physical quantity of the same kind
+Option a – The standard quantity chosen to measure a physical quantity of the same kind

-(c) can be represented completely by its magnitude and unit.
+(c) Can be completely described by its magnitude and unit

 (d) Both (b) and (c)